giorgiokito/WAI/README.md

 - **description** (string): A brief explanation of the endpoint’s purpose.
 - **type** (string): The HTTP method to use (GET, POST, etc.).
 - **endpoint** (string): The URL of the API endpoint.
-- **parameters** (array, optional): A list of parameters that may be used with this endpoint (e.g., pagination parameters, filtering, or submission fields).
+- **parameters** (array, optional): A list of parameters that may be used with this endpoint (e.g., pagination parameters, filters, or data fields).

-For example, the "Locations" endpoint may be provided to return the full list of all business locations when there are too many to include inline.
+For example, the "Locations" endpoint may be provided to return a full list of business locations when there are too many to include inline in the main JSON.

 ---

 ## MCP Contexts

-The **mcpContexts** field is an array that lists available MCP (Model Context Protocol) contexts.
-This section guides AI agents to additional functionality by providing links to detailed MCP JSON files.
-Each object in this array includes:
+The **mcpContexts** field is an array that lists available MCP (Model Context Protocol) context files.
+These MCP JSON files provide detailed instructions to agents for performing specific actions, such as booking a meeting or processing an order.

+Each MCP context object includes:

 - **name** (string): A short identifier for the MCP context (e.g., "Calendar Booking").
-- **description** (string): A summary of the capability provided by the MCP context.
+- **description** (string): A summary of the capability provided by this context.
-- **mcpUrl** (string): The fixed URL where the MCP JSON file is located (for example: `https://exampledomain.com/mcp/calendar-booking.json`).
+- **mcpUrl** (string): The fixed URL where the MCP JSON file is located (e.g., `https://exampledomain.com/mcp/calendar-booking.json`).

-This structure serves as a registry or directory, so agents know where to go for extra actions like booking meetings, processing orders, etc.
+This registry allows agents to quickly identify and fetch the context they need for executing specific actions.

 ---